 They key contribution of our approach is the recognition and realization of unique opportunity to simultaneously generate and update ontology and metadata from the filenames where all user-supplied terms are processed and annotated.
 We proposed to create a unique instance in ontology repository for each file being annotated that subsequently helps in detecting duplicate copies and multiple versions of same files.
 In this paper we demonstrated, advanced capability to search seismic images based on various domain specific criteria - like project name, processing algorithms, processing techniques, processing organization, and similar other keywords.
-This capability is not only specific to the seismic domain, but also customized for specific organization and its members who contributed the updates.
-Due to runtime update in ontology, the new filters are instantaneously made available in search capability as users contribute to the specific aspects.
-Such capability significantly reduces the effort required in searching the right datasets from large repositories.
+Due to runtime update in Ontology, new filters are instantaneously made available in search capability.
+Such capability significantly reduces the effort required in searching for right datasets in large repositories.
+While we achieved data curation for Seismic datasets, this capability is not specific to the seismic domain.
+The same results can be reproduced for other types of datasets by including additional domain specific metadata attributes unique to the target datasets.

-While we achieved this data curation capability for Seismic datasets, the same results can be reproduced for other types of datasets simply by including additional domain specific metadata attributes unique to the target datasets.
 With the promising initial results, we are now planning to extend our work in several potential directions.
-First, we started with a very focused problem of annotating file name of seismic datasets which are based on informal naming convention that enabled identification meta data due to finite number of fields and their limited number of values.
-Therefore, an obvious extension is to include support for other data intensive workflows within E&P life cycle.
-Considering the metadata standard compliance and mandatory reporting regulations, the other important future direction can be to incorporate support of such regulatory requirements by automated generation and maintenance of standard compliant metadata content.
-Support for enterprise level indexing and search problem is also a promising area.
+First, an obvious extension is to include support for other data intensive workflows within E&P life cycle.
+Considering the metadata standard compliance and mandatory reporting regulations, another important future direction is to incorporate support of such regulatory requirements by automated generation and maintenance of standard compliant metadata content.
 In addition to filenames, there are several other artifacts that need to be supported for annotation - limited not only to the name, but also including the content.
-This may include web pages, email communications, short messages, micro-blog entries, presentation files, reports etc. These sources may require significant effort for natural language processing and may call for a different ontology maintenance approach, as there are not many variations in specific terms as most content is generated with spell checker capability.
-There, the problem can be capturing the keywords that can be included in the ontology, and subsequently annotating and indexing the content.
-This may enable advance search capability for the enterprise.
-From user interface viewpoint, the system UI can be extended to handle search, filter and rendering capability based on spatial attributes.
+This may include web pages, email communications, short messages, micro-blog entries, presentation files, reports etc.